Bognor Birdman 2 | Bognor Birdman Pictures

 arun district council

-The Bognor Birdman event also attracts serious international competitors and in 1984 German Harold Zimmer flew 57.8 metres and walked away with £10,000 so it's not all totally batty!
+The Bognor Birdmen event also attracts serious international competitors and in 1984 German Harold Zimmer flew 57.8 metres and walked away with £10,000 so it's not all totally batty!
 In fact, during the 1980s the event was dominated by the Germans and by 1990 the record stood at an incredible 71 metres.
 Also in 1990 the Germans took 1st, 2nd and 3rd places.

 These days if anyone "flies" 100 metres, the prize is a cool £25,000 - about 40,000 US Dollars !

-Although Carl Christensen made a valiant attempt in 1999, and won the prize for best fancy dressed Bognor Birdman, his magic flying carpet stalled so he did not fly too far - something like 5 metres, so he was some way short of the record distance.
+Although Carl Christensen made a valiant attempt in 1999, and won the prize for best fancy dressed Bognor Birdman, but his magic flying carpet stalled so he did not fly too far - something like 6 metres, so he was some way short of the record distance.
 The current unbroken record which stands at a staggering 89.2 metres, was set in 1992 by a local lad, Dave Bradshaw.

 Bognor Birdman competition Bognor Birdman fly